tjacovich/ADSDataPipeline/README.md

 sends nonbib and metrics protobufs to master pipeline.

 # Overview
 There are ~30 input files.
-Each row in every file begins with a begins with a bibcode.
+Each row in every file begins with a bibcode.
 It is followed by a tab character and then data from that bibcode.

 The nonbib protobuf holds a variety of information for a specific